NeuralWxMaps/AntPcpnIndex/README.md

 # AntPcpnIndex
-Documenting values of Antecedent Precipitation Index across the western and eastern United States.
+Documenting values of Antecedent Precipitation Index across the United States since late 2021.

 Using data collected from the Real Time Mesoscale Analysis(RTMA) dataset, hourly precipitation is summed up into six-hour periods.
 These 6-hour precipitation fields are added together iteratively, aftter multiplying the sum by around 0.95 before adding the next timestep.
 This corresponds to about a 24 hour reduction rate around 80 percent.
 This procedure, called Antecedent precipitation Index(API), has been in use by hydrologists for decades, as a proxy for how much moisture might be present in soils.
 In this manner, moisture that falls on one day will gradually toward zero over about 14 days.